Jacques Delprat: Personal and career

 Delprat was born in Bandung, Dutch East Indies in 1882.
 He had a brother.
 Delprat went to school in Amsterdam and later studied at the Technical University in Delft.
-He graduated as an mechanical engineer in 1908.
+He graduated as a mechanical engineer in 1908.
 Delprat moved to Scotland, working for a sugar production machinery manufacturer.
 He returned to Dutch East Indies where he worked as an engineer for companies in Semarang and Surabaya.
 In 1914 he started working for a lumber company.
 In 1917 he became director of the Vereenigde Javasche Houthandel Maatschappijen (translated: United Java Wood Trade Companies).
 At that time he lived in Semarang.
 He returned to the Netherlands and worked for institutions and companies supporting trade with South Africa.
 For his work he travelled a lot, visiting South Africa many times.

 Delprat became Officer in the Order of Orange-Nassau.

 Delprat was married to jonkvrouw Adrana Minette Casparine van Benthem van den Berg in 1910.
 Delprat died on 17 February 1956, aged 73.
 He was buried at Zorgvlied in Amsterdam-Zuid.